stacksjs/nanofaker/docs/migration.md

 # Migration Guide

-Migrating to nanofaker from other faker libraries is straightforward.
+Migrating to ts-mocker from other faker libraries is straightforward.
 This guide helps you transition from popular alternatives.

 ## From Faker.js / @faker-js/faker